 That all sounds great for the environment and the economy, but what about the costs of setting up and maintaining a model of sales that requires complex contract and production coordination, maintenance costs, and recovery methods?
 What benefit does leasing rather than selling products bring to a business?
 And is renting rather than owning something that customers want?

-Continue reading “Shifting to a leasing ownership model: the benefits to buyer and supplier”
+Continue reading “Shifting to a leasing ownership model”